Abhishek Yadav (table tennis)

 Abhishek Yadav (born 9 July 1996) is an Indian Table Tennis player.
 He trains at the Petroleum Sports Promotion Board Academy in Ajmer, Rajasthan, Delhi.
 Abhishek has been sponsored by Stag International since 2005.
-After graduating Abhishek's talent was spotted by the GoSports Foundation, Bangalore and was part of their scholarship programme from 2012 - 2014.
+After graduating Abhishek's talent was spotted by the GoSports Foundation, Bangalore and was part of their scholarship programme from 2012 to 2014.
 Abhishek did his schooling from Guru Har Rai Academy, Kanpur.